Setsuko K. Chambers, MD

 Bobbi Olson Endowed Chair of Ovarian Cancer Research

-Dr. Chambers received her BS and MD degrees from Brown University.
-She completed her residency in Obstetrics and Gynecology, as well as a fellowship in Gynecologic Oncology at Yale University.
-During her tenure at Yale, she helped direct and mentor 15 fellows in her role as Director of Gynecologic Oncology Fellowship Research, then Director of the Gynecologic Oncology Fellowship Program.
-She was the first female tenured professor in Obstetrics and Gynecology and remained at Yale as a member of the faculty until 2004.
+During her tenure at Yale, she helped direct and mentor 15 fellows in her role as director of Gynecologic Oncology Fellowship Research, then director of the Gynecologic Oncology Fellowship Program.
+She was the first female tenured professor in obstetrics and gynecology and remained at Yale as a member of the faculty until 2004.

-Dr. Chambers is one of the few gynecologic oncologist physician-scientists in the country, active as both a researcher and clinical gynecologic oncologist, evaluating oncology patients at The University of Arizona Cancer Center.
-She has directed a laboratory devoted to understanding the molecular basis for breast and ovarian cancer metastasis and initiation for over 3 decades.
-Her research laboratory continues to study the regulation of gene expression at a basic RNA and protein level of CSF-1 and CSF-1R, as well as the molecular basis for breast and ovarian cancer invasion and metastasis.
+Dr. Chambers is one of the few gynecologic oncologist physician-scientists in the country, active as both a researcher and clinical gynecologic oncologist, evaluating oncology patients at the University of Arizona Cancer Center.
+She has directed a laboratory devoted to understanding the molecular basis for breast and ovarian cancer metastasis and initiation for over three decades.
 Dr. Chambers increasingly focuses on the tumor micro-environmental influence on tumor initiation in the fallopian tube and ovary.

 Residency